Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/6-cumulus-deep-dive-slides.md

 <pba-flex center>

-- Building Blocks to make this possible, the PVF and PoV, are delivered within collations
+- The building blocks to make this possible, the PVF and PoV, are delivered within collations

 <!-- .element: class="fragment" data-fragment-index="3" -->